BLADDER

 Pelvic floor muscle retraining can help you gain control once again over your bladder.
 Woman of all ages need to have strong and properly functioning pelvic floor muscles and can benefit from pelvic floor muscle retraining.

-Current evidence and the NICE guidelines show that you can successfully treat these bladder problems through personalised pelvic health physiotherapy designed and managed by a specifically trained Women’s health Physiotherapist.
+Current evidence and the NICE guidelines show that you can successfully treat these bladder problems through personalized pelvic health physiotherapy designed and managed by a specifically trained Women’s health Physiotherapist.